tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 defects.
 Manual testing is the prime way to do this because of it's looser and often exploratory nature.
 Automated testing on the other hand will only find problems that the Engineer was able to divine through pseudo-precognitive abilities.
-For this reason, automated tests can be a useful but lagging tool for *Quality*.
+For this reason, automated tests can be an occasionally useful tool for *Quality* but it will always be lagging, which limits it's utility.

 The tenants of Test Driven Development (TDD) tells us that there's a _difference in kind_ between "testing for defects" and "testing to drive code design".
 They